TV of the 2000s: 5 British Series That Didn’t Translate Nearly As Well As “The Office”

 0000001044_20060919141143

-However, as played by the wondrous Gina Torres of the then recently-canceled “Firefly,” Jasmine was freaky in good way, I think.
+However, as played by the wondrous Gina Torres of the then recently-canceled “Firefly,” Jasmine was freaky in a good way.
 A being whose god-like ability to create an instant sense of peace, happiness, and complete obedience, is somewhat set off by the fact that she’s actually a deformed and decaying, if not entirely evil, monster who must consume people to live, she was every charismatic leader and every great screen beauty rolled into one monstrous ball.
 More than anything else, “Shiny Happy People” reminded me of Don Siegel’s 1956 film verson of “Invasion of the Body Snatchers.”
-It was another believable demonstration of how we humans are only too willing to surrender our humanity to the first apparently completely beauteous and 100% wise being who comes along.
+It was another believable demonstration of how we humans are only too willing to surrender our our humanity to the first apparently completely beauteous and 100% wise being who comes along.
 You know, like Oprah, only less powerful.

 TV in the 2000s: The Shows that Defined the Decade